fknop/hapi-pagination/README.md

 * `name`: The name of the metadata object.
 Default is 'meta'.
 * `baseUri`: The base uri for the generated links.
-Default is ''.
+Default is undefined.
+Relative URI can be achieved with an empty string
 * `count`: The number of rows returned.
 Default name is count.
 Enabled by default.
 * `totalCount`: The total numbers of rows available.
 Default name is totalCount.
   Enabled by default.